cyclus/cycamore/CONTRIBUTING.rst

 * Click the green "Merge Pull Request" button

-  * Note: if the button is not available, the requester needs to merge or rebase from the current HEAD of the blessed's "develop" (or "master") branch
+  * Note: if the button is not available, the requester needs to merge or rebase from the current HEAD of the blessed "develop" (or "master") branch.

 Cautions
 ========